enterstudio/lycheejs-website/download/tutorial/introduction.md

 # Introduction

-This set of tutorials will help you to understand the underlying concepts of lycheeJS and how to build Apps with the engine.
+This set of tutorials will help you to understand the underlying concepts of lychee.js and how to build Apps with the engine.

 ## Prerequisites

-You should have successfully installed lycheeJS already.
+You should have successfully installed lychee.js already.
-If you haven't installed lycheeJS on your development machine, you can follow the instructions at the [Bundles](#!bundles) section on the left.
+If you haven't installed lychee.js on your development machine, you can follow the instructions at the [Bundles](#!bundles) section on the left.